-To return to the main Cloud DLP page, click the Back arrow in the GCP Console.
+To return to the main Cloud DLP page, click the Back arrow in the Cloud Console.

 Use the template

 After you've created your template using this quickstart, you're ready to run a scan using the template.
 If you're not already familiar with how to run an inspection scan, follow the instructions provided in Quickstart scheduling Cloud DLP inspection scans with the following change: